-Mac Mead mentors the Farm Leadership Team and is lead faculty of the Pfeiffer Center’s adult education programs.
+Mac Mead mentors the Farm Leadership Team (Megan Durney and Kim Pace) and is lead faculty of the Pfeiffer Center’s adult education programs.
 Mac began farming in 1975, when he had the “privilege and good fortune” to learn biodynamic methods directly from former co-workers of biodynamic pioneer Ehrenfried Pfeiffer at the Fellowship Community.
 In 2006, Mac became the Program Director of the Pfeiffer Center.
 The core instructor in the Pfeiffer Center’s One-Year Part-Time Training, Mac regularly speaks at conferences of the Biodynamic Association (BDA), the Northeast Organic Farming Association, and the Pennsylvania Association for Sustainable Agriculture.
 In 2016, he was an invited speaker at “The Spirit of Sustainable Agriculture,” a conference of the Harvard Divinity School.